Thanks to you, we’ve continued to step up.

-A sincere thank you to each and every one of you who have supported us over the past 10 trying months.
+A sincere thank you to each and every one of you who have supported us over the past year.

 We thank you for your support.
 As essential as we are to the community, you are essential to us.